ursatile/css4eng/201-basic-css-selectors.md

 > ℹ️ HTML is generally case-insensitive, but CSS class names and IDs are not: your class names and element IDs have to exactly match your CSS selectors, including their case.
 An element with `<p class="Disclaimer"></p>` won’t match a rule `p.disclaimer {}`, so be careful.
 My own preferred solution to this is to stick to lowercase ASCII for class names and element IDs - lowercase letters a-z, numbers 0-9, and the `-`

 Now, you see how the word "warning" and "caution" is in navy blue here, despite being part of a warning paragraph?
 We actually have two conflicting rules here.
 One is the wildcard rule - hey, everything on this page should be navy blue, unless something overrides it.
 The other is saying “hey, stuff inside warning paragraphs should be white with a red background”.

+Welcome to the wonderful world of CSS specificity.

 Those strong tags pick up the red background, because there's no other rule that would affect their background colour - but the wildcard rule here applies to **every element**, and so it takes precedence over the white text rule, which is inherited from the warning paragraph.